Medicine Man to Mystic. Bach’s Transformational Journey

 He observed his patients closely and noticed that no matter what their disease or ailments, people would always react one particular way – no matter what the problem.
 This meant that people could be grouped together by their reaction to their life’s circumstances.

-I believe that we’re all, in one way or another, searching for one practice or philosophy that will light our soul passion.
-I believe we are all searching for practical, spiritual wisdom that’ll guide our lives.
+I believe that we’re all, in one way or another, searching for one practice or philosophy that will light our soul passion and give our lives meaning.
+I believe we are all searching for a practical, spiritual wisdom that’ll guide our lives.

 The next shift …

 The next shift in Bach’s transformational journey was that he discovered homoeopathy and became a homoeopath.
 Homoeopathic remedies are made in a very particular way that captures the nature, the energy of the substance and raises and refines it vibrations.
 Homoeopathy uses energy remedies that carry a refined imprint of the original substance.

 Whilst working at Harley Street, Bach observed that illness began in the emotions.
 (In fact, our emotions ‘drive’ our lives).